Posted: May 10, 2014 11:04 AM

-AUSTIN, Texas (AP) A state appeals court has ruled a $5-per-customer tax at Texas strip clubs is legal.
+AUSTIN, Texas (AP) A $5-per-customer tax at Texas strip clubs is legal, a state appeals court has ruled.

-A three-judge panel of the Austin-based 3rd Court of Appeals rejected arguments from attorneys for strip club owners who contended it was unconstitutional for the fee to be charged on patrons at clubs that offer nude entertainment and sell alcohol or allow the customers to bring in their own alcohol.
+A three-judge panel of the Austin-based 3rd Court of Appeals on Friday rejected arguments from attorneys for strip club owners who argued it was an improper occupation tax and unconstitutional.
+The law affects more than 200 clubs that offer nude entertainment and sell alcohol or allow the customers to bring in their own alcohol.

+What has become known as the "pole tax" was passed by Texas lawmakers in 2007.
 The law earmarks the first $25 million of the tax every two years to a sexual assault prevention program.
-Friday's ruling can be appealed.